sraocodes/SRAO_CV/content/projects.md

       - main_text: "Vehicular Robot Prototype for Collision Avoidance"
         sub_text: "B.Eng in Electronics and Communication, 2010"
-        image: "/path/to/your/image.jpg" # Replace this with the path to your project image if you have one
+        image: "images/BE_project.jpeg" # Replace this with the path to your project image if you have one
-        imageWidth: "120px"
+        imageWidth: "300px"
-        imageHeight: "120px"
+        imageHeight: "300px"
+        image_caption: "Vehicular Robot, BE Project, 2010"
         description: |
           As a capstone for my Bachelor of Engineering degree, I undertook a project that involved the development of a prototype for a vehicular robot.
 The primary objective was to ensure collision avoidance using advanced electronic components and programming methodologies.